ssec/sift/RELEASING.md

 to the appropriate servers to be hosted or uploaded to FTP.
 If you do not have an account on these servers or do not which to upload/host the files then use the `--no-conda-upload` and/or `--no-installer-upload` flags.

+8. Create a release of the package on [github](https://github.com/ssec/sift/releases) by drafting a new release and copying the release notes from the changelog (see above).